mongodb/specifications/source/transactions/transactions.rst

 recoveryToken field
 ~~~~~~~~~~~~~~~~~~~

-The ``recoveryToken`` field enables the driver (and the server) to recover
+The ``recoveryToken`` field enables the driver to recover the outcome of a
-the outcome of a sharded transaction on a new mongos.
+sharded transaction on a new (or restarted) mongos.

 When a driver runs a command within a transaction, the mongos response
 includes a ``recoveryToken`` field.
-Drivers MUST append this ``recoveryToken``
+Drivers MUST track the most recently
-field to any subsequent commitTransaction or abortTransaction commands.
+received ``recoveryToken`` field and MUST append this field to any subsequent
-Sending the ``recoveryToken`` along with commitTransaction and abortTransaction
+commitTransaction or abortTransaction commands.
-allows the mongos to recover the state of a transaction even if the mongos was
+Tracking the most recently returned ``recoveryToken`` allows the server to
-restarted or is not the same mongos which started the transaction.
+update the ``recoveryToken`` mid-transaction if needed.

 Drivers MUST treat the ``recoveryToken`` field as an opaque BSON field and
 relay it back to the server unchanged.